 Download the University Honors brochure to learn more.

-Students have the opportunity to pursue their passions inside and outside their academic major through self-designed honors experiences.
-These self-designed experiences allow students to more intentionally seek out and participate in opportunities encompassing one of the four thematic areas of honors.
+Students have the opportunity to pursue their passions inside and outside their academic major through self-designed experiences.
+These self-designed experiences allow students to more intentionally seek out and participate in opportunities encompassing our five thematic areas.
 Below is the timeline of self-designed experiences.
 Below the timeline, each step is explained in greater detail.

 While many students independently conceive of their self-designed experience, some would like extra support from their honors advisor to brainstorm ideas for their experiences, perspective project advisors, avenues for dissemination or other concerns.
 Use Starfish to schedule an appointment.

-The proposal is a required component of self-designed projects.
+The proposal is a required component of self-designed experiences.
 Please use the standard proposal form (below) and customize it to the proper thematic area.
 Please maintain the format of the proposal.

 You may submit a proposal at any time; there is no need to wait until a deadline to submit.
 Your submission will automatically be reviewed with all reviews for the upcoming deadline.